 The Trucker fit is our most universal denim jacket fit for guys.
 The silhouette is straight on the body with armholes and sleeves designed for maximum mobility and comfort, featuring welt pockets that offer style and functionality.
 It’s led the pack since 1962, and still remains an icon of American cool.

 Luke retired his denim jackets a few episodes into the second season, likely since it was no longer needed when filming in California’s warmer climates.
 Both Bo and Luke would eventually wear only a single-layered shirt (rather than a shirt with a jacket or t-shirt) which also probably helped the costume department’s laundry bill and the continuity when recycling scenes for chases.

-The only time Luke wore a denim jacket after these early episodes was in “The Great Santa Clause Chase” (Episode 3.09) when he sported a lighter wash denim jacket with his plaid shirt and jeans.
+The only time Luke wore a denim jacket after these early episodes was in “The Great Santa Clause Chase” (Episode 3.09) when he sported a lighter wash denim jacket, styled like a classic Lee 101J Rider, with his plaid shirt and jeans.

 Throughout the whole first season underneath his denim jacket, Luke wears a – you guessed it – white and blue plaid shirt!
 The first season shirt is white with a blue overcheck that can best be described as alternating hues of light and dark blue tartan plaid flannel.

 The spread collar is fashionably large for the era and yet, for all of the show’s excess, manages to stick within the sizes of decency without going disco wide.
 The shirt has a Western-style pointed yoke on each front shoulder and across the back.